tdemin/tdem.in/content/post/pgp-alternatives.md

 are unlikely to go anywhere, as being tied too deep into software codebases and seeing no perfect simple alternatives just yet.

+There's also a new OpenPGP library in Rust, [Sequoia][sequoia], which solves a number of issues associated with GnuPG (namely the monolith problem), but it doesn't look like any of the applications using GnuPG integrate with it just yet.

 Anyways, you can now encrypt me messages with age (or [akm][akm]), and verify my signatures with minisign with those [keys][keys]: